School Board Members

 Mary joined the board in 2008.
 She was appointed and then elected to fill a vacancy that her husband, Gary Tipton, left after he passed away from pancreatic cancer.
 Both Tiptons shared a commitment to the Camas School District after many years of volunteering in the schools and with the Camas Educational Foundation.
 All three Tipton daughters attended and graduated Camas schools.

-A graduate from Oregon State University, with a major in business/accounting, Mary is retired from Hewlett Packard where she worked in finance and business management for 28 years.
-In addition to her work on the Camas school board, Mary volunteers with the YWCA CASA program.
-She enjoys frequent walking with her dog Lucy, hiking, cycling, and skiing in the Vancouver/Portland area.
+A graduate from Oregon State University, with a major in business/accounting, Mary is retired from Hewlett-Packard, where she worked in finance and business management for 28 years.
+In addition to her work on the Camas school board, Mary volunteers with the YWCA Court Appointed Special Advocates program.
+She enjoys frequent walks with her dog, Lucy, hiking, cycling, and skiing in the Vancouver/Portland area.